 - Cancer thrives on sugar and the carbohydrates that are easily converted into glucose such as refined grains, breads, potatoes, white rice, corn, highly glycemic fruits, and all of the hidden sugars that are in the processed foods that you are eating.
 Cancer cells have ten times more insulin receptors per cell than normal cells which means that they can suck up all of this glucose much faster than normal cells and use it to fuel their grow and spread.
 Read more about sugar and cancer

-- pH refers to “potential of hydrogen” and is a measurement of whether your body is in an acidic, balanced, or alkaline state.
+- pH refers to “potential of hydrogen” and is a measurement of whether your body is in an acidic, balanced or alkaline state.
 The pH scale runs from 1-14, with 7 being in the middle (or neutral).
 Anything lower than 7 would be within the acidic range, anything above 7 is within the alkaline range.
 Acidic foods will add hydrogen molecules to the body, therefore making your body more acidic, alkaline foods will remove hydrogen molecules from the body, thus making you more alkaline.
 When you ingest foods and liquids, the end product after digestion and assimilation of nutrients will result in either an acid or an alkaline-forming effect.
 These end products are often referred to as an acid-ash or alkaline-ash.
 All foods and beverages can then be considered either alkaline or acidic based on the ash that is created following digestion.
-Your goal when testing is to be 7.2- 7.4 where oxygen is plentiful and you are slightly more alkaline than acidic.
+Your goal when testing is to be 7.2- 7.4 where cellular oxygen is plentiful and you are slightly more alkaline than acidic.
 At this range you are naturally able to resist illness and disease, whereas people who are overly acidic or overly alkaline are more prone to sickness and disease.
 Read more about acid/alkaline balance and how to test your pH.

-- Alkaline foods are most fruits and vegetables.
-Acidic foods include meats, dairy, grains, sugar, soda, coffee, and alcoholic beverages.
+- Alkaline foods consist of most fruits and vegetables.
+Acidic foods include meats, dairy, grains, sugar, processed foods, soda, coffee, and alcoholic beverages.
 80% of your diet should be in the form of alkaline foods, with only 20% being from the acidic food list.
 Use the chart below to make healthier options.

 - Eat most of your produce uncooked so that you can benefit from their enzymes.
 Food enzymes assist with the digestion of food, the absorption of nutrients, and the delivery of those nutrients throughout the body.
 Read more about enzymes.

 - Juicing and blending fresh fruits and vegetables are both excellent ways to increase your overall servings of these nutrient dense foods.

 - Avoid all chemically-laden processed and fast foods- consider these to be nutritionally dead foods.